authelia/authelia/docs/content/en/roadmap/active/dashboard-control-panel-for-users.md

 ---
-title: "Dashboard / Control Panel"
+title: "Dashboard / Control Panel for Users"
-description: "Authelia Dashboard Implementation"
+description: "Authelia User Dashboard."
-lead: "A dashboard or control panel for users and administrators to adjust their settings or Authelia's settings is easily one of the most impactful features we can implement."
+lead: "A dashboard or control panel for users to adjust their settings is easily one of the most impactful features we can implement."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []